superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 Our component takes input content, produces vector embeddings from it, assesses its parts - in our case, sentences - and provides a user-friendly visual display of the results.
 And you can build it right within your web browser.

-In our tutorial, we will take a user input text, split it into sentences, and derive vector embeddings for each sentence using TensorFlow.js.
+In our tutorial, we will take some user input text, split it into sentences, and derive vector embeddings for each sentence using TensorFlow.js.
 To assess the quality of our embeddings, we will generate a similarity matrix mapping the distance between vectors as a colorful heatmap.
 Our component enables this by managing all the necessary state and UI logic.

 Let's take a closer look at the our component's parts.